Embedding

 torch.nn.Embedding

-and can be used throughout PyKEEN as a more fully featured drop-in replacement.It extends it by adding additional options for normalizing, constraining, or applying dropout.
+and can be used throughout PyKEEN as a more complete drop-in replacement.It extends it by adding additional options to normalize, constrain, or apply drop-out.

 The optional dropout can also be used as a regularization technique.
-Moreover, it enables to obtain uncertainty estimates via techniques such as Monte-Carlo dropout.
+It also allows uncertainty estimates to be obtained using techniques such as Monte-Carlo dropout.
 The following simple example shows how to obtain different scores for a single triple from an (untrained) model.
-These scores can be considered as samples from a distribution over the scores.
+These scores can be viewed as samples from a distribution over the scores.

 Instantiate an embedding with extended functionality.